 The first main result is that people are substantially uncertain about their relative abilities.
 If people were fully informed about their types, the distribution of beliefs observed in the experiment should be bi-modal, with half of the subjects correctly believing that they have a zero percent chance of being the high type and the other half believing they have a 100 percent chance of being the high type.
-Instead, the distribution of beliefs is more or less uniform, with many low types being overconfident, and many high types being underconfident.
-Given that people are uncertain even in the simple setting of our experiment, where there is only a single relevant dimension of ability, on a familiar task,
+Instead, the distribution of beliefs is more or less uniform, i.e., many subjects have incorrect beliefs.
+We also find that women are significantly less confident in initial priors than men, despite performing slightly better on the test on average.
+This has the potential to lead to differences in search outcomes by gender, because as is discussed below, beliefs are the most important determinant of the decision of whether or not to continue search.